PuspanjaliSingh/Spotify_Clone/README.md

 # Spotify_Clone
-This is  my code of my clone project of Spotify
+This is the code of my clone project of Spotify.